bamarasingam/onchain_id/README.md

 - May implement further forms of identification, but will start with just facial recognition.

 Will work with some EVM native chain (ex.
 Ethereum, Base, Optimism, etc.)
-Will build facial recognition model on Python
+Will build facial recognition model on Python using various libraries